Interacting With Python

 IndentationError: unexpected indent

-If you got some sort of error message, go back and verify that you typed the command exactly as shown above.
+If you received an error message, then go back and verify that you typed the command exactly as shown in the instructions above the collapsible section.

 Python